DrGER2/MMI3G-CRC32Sum/README.md

 # MMI3G-CRC32Sum
-hbcrc32sum -- A command line tool to calculate CRC32 checksums used in MMI3G metainfo2.txt files.
+hbcrc32sum -- A simple command line tool to calculate CRC32 checksums used in MMI3G metainfo2.txt files.

 Build with GCC:
 ```